Introduction

 Views

-COLUMNSDATA STRUCTURE
+COLUMNSDATA TYPE

 Views are ways to select records.